 Does Insurance Cover STD Testing?

 Insurance plans usually cover STD testing at your doctor’s office or at an STD testing clinic, but the specifics of this coverage will vary by insurance company.
-Asymptomatic STD screening is considered a preventive care service.
-Contact your insurance provider to find out which tests they cover or look on their website for a list of preventive care services.

 The five largest insurance providers will cover:

 - United Health Group – gonorrhea, chlamydia, syphilis and HIV testing for women.
 HPV DNA testing is also provided to women over the age of 30.
 HIV testing is covered for men, but no other information for men is given.

 - Anthem – sexually transmitted disease screening as needed for sexually active persons.
 STD screenings for pregnant women are also covered.

 - Aetna – yearly STD testing coverage (specific infections are not mentioned)

 - Humana – STD testing is not featured in the preventive care section